inko-lang/inko/README.md

 ## Mutability

 Unlike many other OO languages data in Inko is immutable by default, requiring you explicitly mark it as mutable.
-For example, the `let` keyword can be used to define an immutable variable while `var` can be used to define a mutable one:
+To define a variable you use the `let` keyword, which will make it immutable by default.
+To define a mutable variable you have to use `let mut`:

     let a = 10
-    var b = 10
+    let mut b = 10

     a = 20 # => error
     b = 20 # => this is OK

-The same applies to method arguments, which are immutable by default but can be made mutable using the `var` keyword:
+The same applies to method arguments, which are immutable by default but can be made mutable using the `mut` keyword:

-    def append_to(var array) {
+    def append_to(mut array) {
       ...
     }